 The Argentine Federal Government has made public its support for the development of a domestic uranium supply to support the plans for expanding the nuclear energy capacity of the country, providing an excellent potential first customer for any new operation.
 The World Nuclear Association reports that:

-reactors generating about one-tenth of its electricity.
+- Argentina has three nuclear reactors generating about one-tenth of its electricity.

 - Its first commercial nuclear power reactor began operating in 1974.

-- The construction of two
+- The construction of two additional reactors is planned.

 - Construction has started on a small locally-designed power reactor prototype.

 Blue Sky’s uranium projects were selected with the assistance of Dr. Jorge Berizzo for their potential to host economic uranium deposits.
-Dr. Berizzo has extensive experience in uranium exploration and production obtained as a senior exploration geologist, and later as mine manager, for the Argentinean National Atomic Energy Commission ("CNEA"), as well as privately owned companies.
+Dr. Berizzo has extensive experience in uranium exploration and production, obtained as a senior exploration geologist, and later as mine manager, for the Argentinean National Atomic Energy Commission ("CNEA"), as well as privately owned companies.
 Dr. Berizzo also played a leading role in the discovery of the Cerro Solo uranium deposit in Chubut province, Argentina.